jstormes/DockerMySqlDev/README.md

 # DockerMySqlDev
-Scrips for quickly setting up a temporary MySQL databases for development.
+Scripts for quickly setting up a temporary MySQL databases for development.

 ## Quick start Windows